British Bombshell Bethany Lily April Wears Nothing In Sizzling New Instagram Pic

 “WOW @bethanylilyapril hands down you are absolutely breathtaking,a true angel,” wrote a fan.

 In addition, Bethany shared another eye-catching image a week ago where she left little to the imagination.
 This time, she rocked a tiny crochet bikini that featured daisy accents on both the top and bottom.
-The swimsuit top was so small that it hardly covered her chest and the beauty tugged at it with her thumb.
-She wore her hair down in a middle part and her locks blew in the wind.
+The swimsuit top was so small that it hardly covered her chest as the beauty tugged at it with her thumb.
+She wore her hair down in a middle part, allowing her locks to blow in the wind.